andrewmtam/smooth-tween/README.md

         <div class='scrollable-height-setter'></div>
         This div will actually be empty, other than the height setter!
-        It's main purpose is to capture scroll events natively, and pass them off to the tween-machine to do its thing.
+        It's main purpose is to capture scroll events natively, and pass them off to the smooth-tween to do its thing.
     </div>
 </body>
 ```